akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused.
 The hall grew quiet.

-‘But is it to be for this son Godfrey, the one who studied under my own roof, having neither land, nor title, nor marriage.
+‘But what of this son Godfrey, the one who studied under my own roof, having neither land, nor title, nor marriage.
 He has naught but your name.
-The canons ask me, my lord.
-I ask you.
-What do you mean to do for him?‘
+The canons ask me, my lord, and indeed I ask you this: What do you mean to do for him?‘

 Henry’s face went still.
 His fingers, which had been drumming on the oak, stopped.

 For a long moment, he did not speak.
 The silence was a physical weight.

-Then, slowly, he said, ‘Godfrey is… young.‘
+Then, slowly, he said, ‘He studies.‘

 Roger’s eyebrows rose.
-‘At his age you seized the treasury at Winchester.‘
+‘He has completed his own studies for some time, my lord.‘

 Henry’s jaw tightened.
-‘He studies.‘ He said it as if convincing himself.
+‘Godfrey is… young.‘ He said it as if convincing himself.
 ‘There is time enough.‘

 ‘Time for what?‘ Roger’s voice was flat.
-‘It is whispered in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.‘
+‘At his age you seized the treasury at Winchester.
+Yet he is whispered of in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.‘

 Henry flinched and all saw it.
 The word *Lackland* was a hard blow, a wound from his childhood.